Perhaps you have found a property for an incredible price and are wondering how anyone could “give” away their land.

 If you choose to install a well, you must check the quality of your water source.

-The CDC recommends that all well water be tested regularly, so you can make this an annual occurrence in the spring.
+The CDC recommends that all well water be tested regularly, so make this an annual occurrence in the spring.

-This is often a good time because you can check whether there are any mechanical problems or other issues that have developed over winter.
+This is often a good time because you can inspect the well to see whether there are any mechanical problems or other issues that have developed over winter.

-Check to see whether your water tests positive for total coliform bacteria, nitrates, total dissolved solids, and pH levels.
+Check whether your water tests positive for total coliform bacteria, nitrates, total dissolved solids, and pH levels.

-It’s necessary to check continuously as water can be impacted by the soil composition, surrounding land use activities, and overall rain and groundwater quality.
+It’s necessary to test regularly as water can be impacted by the soil composition, surrounding land use activities, and overall rain and groundwater quality.